pwfisher/node-staticp/README.md

     var static = require('node-staticp');

     //
-    // Create a node-static server instance to serve the './public' folder
+    // Create a node-staticp server instance to serve the './public' folder
     //
     var file = new(static.Server)('./public');